vuejs/v2.vuejs.org/source/api/index.md

 - **Usage:**

   Remove the Vue instance's DOM element or fragment from the DOM.
 This method will trigger transitions if present.
-The callback is fired after the transition has completed (or immedialtely if no transition has been triggered).
+The callback is fired after the transition has completed (or immediately if no transition has been triggered).

 ### vm.$nextTick( callback )